egnrse/pacpak/README.md

 - cache for `flatpak list|info` (paths?) to speed things up
 - some more tricky Qi-fields

-- (and maybe rewrite this in rust or c or sth, to gain much needed speed ups [might be having to little time for that though])
+- (and maybe rewrite this in rust or c or sth, to gain much needed speed ups [might be having to little time for that though])(on its way)

 I want to handle:
 #### Q\[ilo\]